AnthonyByansi/Spark-Kafka-Data-Pipeline/README.md

 * Update the Spark Streaming application code (`spark/StreamingApp.scala`) as per your data processing requirements.
 * Follow the instructions in the `spark/README.md` file to run the Spark Streaming application.

+5. Observe the data processing:

+Monitor the output destination (e.g., file system, database, or another Kafka topic) to see the processed data.

+## Contributing

+Contributions are welcome!
+If you encounter any issues or have ideas for enhancements, feel free to open an issue or submit a pull request.
+Please follow the project's code of conduct.